 Two further approximations are made in the training algorithm design:

 \begin{enumerate} \item We assume identical geometric characteristics, speed limits, and lane discipline across all lanes in each simulated environment.
 Neglecting border effects (e.g., where border lanes have only one adjacent lane), spatial translation invariance extends to all grids.
-Consequently, we assign one agent to each grid and train a model with shared parameters across the entire grid system. \item The dynamics during safety-critical events may evolve with a spatially inhomogeneous partial differential operator, deviating from Eq. (\ref{eq:e012}).
-However, since these anomalies are confined to a small fraction of the overall space-time domain, we neglect them during training and evaluation. \end{enumerate}
+Consequently, we assign one agent to each grid and train a model with shared parameters across the entire grid system. \item The dynamics during safety-critical events may evolve with a spatially inhomogeneous partial differential operator, deviating from Eq. (\ref{eq:general_source_control_all_lane}).
+However, these anomalies are confined to a small fraction of the overall space-time domain and thus be neglected in experiment. \end{enumerate}